chaowangsec/chaowangsec.github.io/content/_index.md

 ## Bio

-Chao Wang is a second year Ph.D. student from the [Department of Computer Science and Engineering](https://cse.osu.edu) of [The Ohio State University](https://osu.edu).
+Chao Wang is a Ph.D. candidate from the [Department of Computer Science and Engineering](https://cse.osu.edu) of [The Ohio State University](https://osu.edu).
 He is advised by [Prof. Zhiqiang Lin](https://web.cse.ohio-state.edu/~lin.3021/) in [SecLab](https://go.osu.edu/seclab).
 He received his Bachelor of Science degree from [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2021.

 He is a security researcher interested in **mobile security** and **web security**, in particular mobile Super/Mini App security and JavaScript program analysis.
 He is also a DevOps engineer focused on code development and server operations.